If You Ask Me To

 If you had said that in your head when I have asked you a question about what you were making, please accept my apology.
 I am asking because I am really curious about why people choose one way over another.
 After all, you might know something that I don’t know!

-5 thoughts on “If You Ask Me To
+5 responses to “If You Ask Me To”

 1. Maybe it wasn’t you – some people are just too sensitive, you know?
 Or maybe insecure about their abilities, so they default to defensive.